 Figure 6.3.2.4.3-1: 5G ProSe UE-to-UE Relay Discovery with Model B

 1. The discoverer 5G ProSe End UE (UE-1) sends a 5G ProSe UE-to-UE Relay Discovery Solicitation message.
-The 5G ProSe UE-to-UE Relay Discovery Solicitation message contains the Type of Discovery Message, RSC and the Direct Discovery set which includes the User Info IDs of the discoverer 5G ProSe End UE (UE-1) and the discoveree 5G ProSe End UE (UE-2).
+The 5G ProSe UE-to-UE Relay Discovery Solicitation message contains the Type of Discovery Message, RSC and the Direct Discovery set which includes the protected User Info IDs of the discoverer 5G ProSe End UE (UE-1) and the discoveree 5G ProSe End UE (UE-2).
 The 5G ProSe UE-to-UE Relay Discovery Solicitation message is sent using the Source Layer-2 ID and Destination Layer-2 ID as described in clause 5.8.4.

 A 5G ProSe UE-to-UE Relay determines the Destination Layer-2 ID for signalling reception as specified in clause 5.1.